mongodb-developer/ai-shop/README.md

 ## 🌟 **Features**
 - **Product Catalog**: Display of items.
 - **AI Assistant**: Using LangChain and OpenAI, this assistant provides product suggestions based on varied inputs like recipes or ambiguous requests.
+With the help of MongoDB Atlas Vector search and dynamic aggregation pipeline we are able to format the results best for the user.

 ## 🚀 **Workflow**
 1. Craft a prompt for LLM.